RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 ### Title

 *   **Definition:** The title of a group of records.
-Do not include dates in the title element.
+Do not include dates or identifiers in the title element.
 This should not be a description of the type of materials, but instead a declarative title for all of the records in the bag.
 *   **Purpose:** Enables information search and discovery, facilitates user choice and provides additional context for archival records.
 *   **Data type:** String
 *   **Obligation:** Required